Created by Margaret Millar

-A young Chicano lawyer who values his independence and often ends up doing his own investigating, TOM ARAGON, was one of the author's few P.I characters, but she must have liked him -- he was the hero of three novels.
+A young Chicano lawyer who values his independence and often ends up doing his own investigating, TOM ARAGON, was one of Margaret Millar’s’s few P.I characters, but she must have liked him — he was the hero of three novels.

 A junior partner in a swank southern California law firm, Tom often gets the short end of the stick, and is reduced to doing the grunt work for the senior partners, taking depositions and statements, and doing basic legwork.
 Fortunately, he seems to have a knack for tracking down missing persons.

 Another notable aspect of the series is their variety of tone.
 The first book, Ask for Me Tomorrow (1976), is touted as a pretty straightforward suspense tale, taut and tight, while the second, The Murder of Miranda (1979), is generally considerably more light-hearted; more a comedy/caper of manners, rather like the mysteries of the Little Sisters.
 The third and last book in the series, though, is Mermaid (1982), which Ed Gorman considers just “brutal.”